colin-gourlay/sundown-sessions/src/content/listen-live/index.md

 {{< listen-live-player >}}

-If the player doesn't load, you can [listen directly using the NuCast player](https://betelgeuse.nucast.co.uk/public/8062).
+Having trouble with the player?
+You can also [listen directly using the NuCast player](https://betelgeuse.nucast.co.uk/public/8062).

 <section class="listen-live-now-playing" aria-labelledby="now-playing-heading">
   <h2 id="now-playing-heading">Now Playing</h2>